arc-archive/api-console-io/docs/basics/web-components.md

 **Custom elements can be used before their definition is registered.**

-When the element is already registered and it is instantiated and inserted into the DOM few functions are called as a lifecycle methods.
+When the element is already registered and it is instantiated and inserted into the DOM few functions are called as a life cycle methods.

 **Constructor** is called when an instance of the element is created or upgraded.
-It is useful for initializing state, settings up event listeners, or creating shadow dom.
+It is useful for initializing state, settings up event listeners, or creating shadow DOM.

 **connectedCallback** is called every time the element is inserted into the DOM.
 Remind that an element can be inserted more than once to the DOM, especially when it is used in dynamic applications.